International Trucks Logo

 International Trucks: Brand overview

-Emerging in 1902 from the amalgamation of McCormick Harvesting Machine Company and a handful of other entities specializing in agricultural equipment, the International Harvester Company initially set its sights on farming needs.
-It wasn’t until 1907 that the company ventured into the commercial trucking arena, introducing the Auto Wagon brand.
-These initial vehicles catered to rural communities, meeting the particular demands of farmers and local businesses.
+Emerging in 1902 from the merger of the McCormick Harvesting Machine Company and several other companies specializing in agricultural machinery, the International Harvester Company initially focused on the needs of farms.
+It was not until 1907 that the company entered the commercial trucking arena with the introduction of the Auto Wagon brand.
+These vehicles were originally designed for rural areas, meeting the specific needs of farmers and local businesses.

-During World War I, the company took a significant leap by amplifying its truck production to meet military requirements.
-International Harvester released transformative heavy-duty trucks during the subsequent two decades, particularly the D and S series.
+During World War I, the company made a significant leap forward by expanding truck production to meet military needs.
+Over the next two decades, International Harvester produced revolutionary heavy-duty trucks, particularly the D and S Series.
 These models set new standards in the industry and fueled the company’s growth.

-In a strategic move in 1986, the truck and engine sectors were separated into an independent entity called Navistar International.
-The company continued manufacturing medium and heavy-duty vehicles, but now under the International brand.
-Further diversifying its portfolio, it united with Harley-Davidson’s truck division in 2001, acquiring the rights to produce PayStar and TranStar models.
+In 1986, in a strategic move, the truck and engine divisions were spun off into a separate company, Navistar International.
+The company continued to produce medium and heavy trucks, but now under the International brand.
+Further diversifying its portfolio, in 2001, the company merged with Harley-Davidson’s truck division, acquiring the rights to produce the PayStar and TranStar models.

-Over the years, the company broke new ground by introducing revolutionary models like the ProStar, LoneStar, and LT series, which were hallmarks of advanced engineering and state-of-the-art technology.
-Despite financial instability during the economic downturn of 2008, Navistar International managed to regroup, spurred by a comprehensive restructuring.
-As a result, it increased its market share, buoyed by robust industry demand.
+Over the years, the company broke new ground with the revolutionary ProStar, LoneStar, and LT models, which have become a hallmark of advanced engineering and cutting-edge technology.
+Despite financial instability during the economic downturn of 2008, Navistar International managed to regroup through a comprehensive restructuring.
+As a result, it increased its market share, helped by strong industry demand.

-A pivotal chapter unfolded in 2020 when TRATON SE, a German automotive corporation, acquired Navistar International, gaining control over International Trucks.
-Presently, International Trucks maintains a dominant presence in manufacturing Class 4-8 commercial vehicles in North America and globally.
-Under TRATON’s aegis, these trucks are now available in over 60 countries worldwide.
+In 2020, a turning point occurred when TRATON SE, a German automotive corporation, acquired Navistar International, gaining control of International Trucks.
+International Trucks now dominates the production of Class 4-8 commercial vehicles in North America and around the world.
+Under the TRATON umbrella, these trucks are sold in more than 60 countries.

 Meaning and History